These rules have been developed over time after discussion with participating players.

 To register you must have a valid Warp Gammon name.
 New players can sign up

 here.
-Registration is then via the signup link for
+Registration for an event is then via the signup link for

 You are expected to complete all of your matches.
 If you do not play all your matches,